aele1401/Cloud/Multicloud/Luxxy.md

 # Luxxy COVID-19 Testing System

-This project is a migration and deployment of a covid testing system using infrastructure as code to create and provision S3 buckets, SQL cloud instances, clusters, and kubernetes to deploy the infrastructure.
+This project is a migration and deployment of a COVID testing system using infrastructure as code to create and provision S3 buckets, SQL cloud instances, clusters, and kubernetes to deploy the infrastructure.
 - Mission #1 - Setup and configuration of cloud instances
 - Mission #2 - IAM and cluster deployment
 - Mission #3 - Data migration